Everything you need to know about JTT!

 Students eat in their classroom at their desks, sitting down in their own chair.
 Classes are supervised by a combination of paid lunch supervisors and teachers.
 The two nutrition breaks are from 11:00 to 11:40 (Lunch) and from 1:20 to 2:00 (Break).
 Students must eat in their own classroom and food will not be permitted outside.
 They are expected to eat quietly and cooperate fully with fellow students and teacher supervisors.
 Students are asked to "boomerang" the contents of their lunch so that there is no need to get up from their own desk to throw things in the garbage or compost.

-Permission will be granted to those students whose parents have completed the "Permission to go home for Lunch" form, which is sent home at the beginning of the year (additional forms can be picked up at the office).
+Permission will be granted to those students in Grade 7 or 8 whose parents have completed the "Permission to go home for Lunch" form, which is sent home at the beginning of the year (additional forms can be picked up at the office).
 These students will sign out and in at the office on the days they go home.
 Students are not permitted to leave the school to go anywhere but their own home unless they are accompanied by their parent who signs them out at the office.
 Students are also not permitted to go to a friend’s house for lunch, or the plaza.
 It is expected that students go to their own home, or stay at school.
 No students are allowed to leave school at second break, unless his/her parent comes to the office to sign him/her out.
 Thank you for helping us to keep our students safe, and appropriately supervised.
-Please be reminded that our lunch break is only 40 minutes this year, and if a student wishes to go home, they need to be back on time.
+Please be reminded that our lunch break is only 40 minutes, and if a student wishes to go home, they need to be back on time.

 As we have many students with life threatening allergies to peanuts/nuts and nut products, these should not come to school as part of a student’s lunch.